sks2k/Razen-Lang/README.md

 ```

 Check the `examples` folder for more sample programs and tutorials.

+## Command Details

+### razen-update
+A dedicated command to check for and install updates from the main repository.
+It shows the current version and latest available version, then performs the update if a newer version is available.

+### razen-help
+A colorful, well-formatted help command that displays comprehensive information about all available Razen commands, tools, and usage examples.

+### razen new
+Creates a new Razen program with a template to help you get started quickly.
+Automatically adds the `.rzn` extension if not provided.

+### razen uninstall
+Safely removes all Razen files and symbolic links from your system.
+Provides confirmation before proceeding.

+## File Locations

+- **Core files**: `/usr/local/lib/razen`
+- **Examples**: `/usr/local/lib/razen/examples`
+- **Scripts**: `/usr/local/lib/razen/scripts`

 ## License
 Razen is licensed under a custom license.
 See the [LICENSE](./LICENSE) file for details.